Linear complex structure: Elementary example

-Cn
+Complex n-dimensional space Cn

 The fundamental example of a linear complex structure is the structure on R2n coming from the complex structure on Cn.
 That is, the complex n-dimensional space Cn is also a real 2n-dimensional space – using the same vector addition and real scalar multiplication – while multiplication by the complex number i is not only a complex linear transform of the space, thought of as a complex vector space, but also a real linear transform of the space, thought of as a real vector space.
 Concretely, this is because scalar multiplication by i commutes with scalar multiplication by real numbers $i (\lambda v) = (i \lambda) v = (\lambda i) v = \lambda (i v)$ – and distributes across vector addition.
 As a complex n×n matrix, this is simply the scalar matrix with i on the diagonal.
 The corresponding real 2n×2n matrix is denoted J.